quantify-os/quantify-core/docs/usage.rst

 - Standardized data storage
 - Live plotting of the experiment
 - n-dimensional sweeps
-- Data acquisition controlled by software or hardware
+- Data acquisition controlled iteratively or in batches
 - Adaptive sweeps (measurement points are not predetermined at the beginning of an experiment)

-Basic example, a 1D software-controlled measurement loop
+Basic example, a 1D Iterative measurement loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Running an experiment is simple!